 Battle Cave

-The tour to Battle Cave is a guided hike.
-Book in advance through the Injisuthi Camp of Ezemvelo KZN Wildlife, Central Drakenberg, in KwaZulu-Natal, South Africa.
-The telephone number for this camp is 036 431 9000.
+The tour to Battle Cave is a guided hike at the Injisuthi Camp of Ezemvelo KZN Wildlife, Central Drakenberg, in KwaZulu-Natal, South Africa.
+Drakensberg Walking Excursions is qualified to guide you to this site.
 This cave is one of the few rock art sites in the Drakensberg that is open to the public.

 Injisuthi Camp is particularly special as it is situated deep in the Drakensberg.
 It is also a remote area.
 You can’t even pick up a cell phone signal here!

-Battle Cave, with its wide sandstone overhang, is one of the best-preserved San rock art sites in southern Africa.
+Battle Cave, with its wide sandstone overhang, is one of southern Africa’s best-preserved San rock art sites.
 The distance to the cave is 5.7 km from Injisuthi Camp.
 The shelter is fenced and is not accessible without a guide.
 The guide provides an interpretation of the famous rock art of this area.

 Battle Scene: Battle Cave